BCWS Fire Services Training Opportunities

 WSPP-WFF1 'Train the Trainer' is delivered in person to a hosting fire department over the course of two days (about 16 hours total).
 About half of the instruction is conducted in classroom and the other half is practical application.

-To apply to host or attend a WSPP-WFF1 'Train the Trainer" offering, email SPCO@gov.bc.ca with your qualifications (must meet the above requirements).
+To apply to host or attend a WSPP-WFF1 'Train the Trainer' offering, email SPCO@gov.bc.ca with your qualifications (must meet the above requirements).

-Wildland Structure Protection Program (WSPP-115)
+Wildland Structure Protection Program (SPP-115)

 Description